If your reading this, you’re not alone! We have 1000 visits to our website every day looking for help car key repair and general help.

 As well as this, every month we take hundreds of calls from around the country from car owners that are struggling with a broken car key or broken van key.

-Things have got a lot worse over the last few years with keys such as the one above simply falling to pieces.
-Surely this isn’t right, or fair to you as the user.
+Things have got a lot worse over the last few years with keys falling to pieces.
+Surely this isn’t right, or fair.

 We’ve written at length about car key repair techniques, both on YouTube and in this blog.
 So at last, here is our our 5 step guide to fixing your own car key.